Ritcus/ArrayRequest/README.md

 -Controllers: For all the HTTP requests.

-//Not enough experience on Unit test, so did not included any of the test here
+//Not enough experience on Unit testing, so did not included any of the test here